 Graphing Piecewise Defined Functions

-This video explains how to graph piecewise defined function by hand and on the graphing calculator.
+How to graph piecewise defined function by hand and on the graphing calculator?

 A piecewise-defined function